fent/timequeue.js/README.md

   // How much time in milliseconds to allow no more than
   // the max number of concurrent tasks to run.
-  // If the max amount of concurrent tasks are finished faster than the limit,
+  // If the max amount of concurrent tasks finish faster than this time limit,
-  // they will be queued.
+  // additional tasks will wait until enough time has passed before starting.
 , every: 0

   // Maximum number of tasks to keep in the queue.
   // While full, pushed tasks will be ignored.
 , maxQueued: Infinity

-  // If set, will emit an `error` event if a tasks takes too much time.
+  // If set, tasks will error if they take too much time.
-  // if callback was given to that task,
+  // if callback was given to that task, it will be called with the error,
-  // it will be called with the error instead.
+  // otherwise, the returned promise should be `caught`.
 , timeout: 0
 }
 ```